dart-archive/rpc/README.md

 }
 ```

+##### Request/Response Messages

-The data that is sent to/from the API is defined as classes extending `ApiMessage`:
+The data that is sent to/from the API is defined as classes extending `ApiMessage`.
+This class needs to have an unnamed constructor that doesn't require any parameters.
+The API Backend will call `new MyRequest()` and then set the properties one by one.

 ```
 class MyRequest extends ApiMessage {
   String message;
-  MyRequest(this.message);
+  MyRequest([this.message]);
 }
 ```

-All public properties of this class will be used to construct an according JSON object.
-Allowed types are `int`, `double`, `bool`, `string`, `DateTime`, another `ApiMessage` class, or a `List<T>` using one of those types.
+All public properties of this class will be used to construct an according

-(TODO: info about @ApiProperty and variants)
+JSON object.
+Allowed types are `int`, `double`, `bool`, `string`, `DateTime`,
+another `ApiMessage` class, or a `List<T>` using one of those types.

+You can define extra options for the properties by using an @ApiProperty annotation.

+The `variant` parameter influences how numbers are handled in the backend.

+For `int` properties the parameter can take the values `int32`, `uint32`, `int64` or `uint64`.
+The 64-bit variants will be represented as `String` in the JSON objects.

+For `double` properties the `variant` parameter can take the value `double` or `float`

+##### Methods

 (TODO: info about @ApiMethod...)

+##### Authentication

+(TODO: info about ApiUser, API method format and allowedClientIds)

+##### Errors

+(TODO: info about Errors)

+##### API Server

 In `bin/server.dart` create a new instance of ApiServer and add your Api class instances.
-ApiServer exposes a shelf handler which you can add to a shelf cascade, best before all your other handlers.
+ApiServer exposes a shelf handler which you can add to a shelf cascade,
+best before all your other handlers.

-(TODO: info about proper Cascade options, since ApiServer can return 404 as a valid response)
+Since APIs can return 404 as a valid response, the default configuration of
+`shelf.Cascade` which cascades on 404 and 405 errors doesn't work.
+Instead you will have to use 501 responses to trigger cascading.
+You can also return `ApiServer.cascadeResponse` from your methods to do this.

 ```
 void main() {
   var api_server = new ApiServer();
   api_server.addApi(new MyApi());
-  var cascade = new Cascade()
+  var cascade = new Cascade(statusCodes: [501])
     .add(api_server.handler)
     .add(_myHandler)
     .add(shelf_ae.assetHandler);